ravendb/docs/version_3/docs/server/installation/upgrading-to-new-version.markdown

-# Upgrading to a new version
+# Installation : Upgrading to a new version

 {INFO On a live system, this process typically takes 30 seconds. /}